Employee assessment without application ("automatic tax equalisation")

-Taxpayers for whom an automatic tax equalisation is to be carried out will receive a tax assessment, If they do not agree with this assessment, for example because the wish to claim for additional credits (e.g. occupational expenses), they can submit a tax return of their own.
+Taxpayers for whom an automatic tax equalisation is to be carried out will receive a tax assessment.
+If they do not agree with this assessment, for example because they wish to claim for additional deductions (e.g. income-related expenses), they can submit a tax return of their own.
 Then a decision will be made using the return that they have themselves submitted, and the assessment made using the "employee assessment without application" process will be revoked.

 These are the options for submitting the return:

 - In writing, by submitting the completed form L 1 to the competent tax office

 The five-year deadline for submitting a tax return still applies when an automatic assessment has taken place (e.g. the application for the year 2019 can be submitted up to the end of December 2024).

 Since 2018, certain special expenses (→ USP) such as donations or church contributions must be notified automatically by the relevant organisation to the fiscal authorities.
 This means that from assessment year 2017, such special expenses will also be included in an automatic tax equalisation.
 In order for this to happen, the relevant organisation (e.g. the institution receiving the benefit of the donation) must hold the relevant person’s details (forename, surname, date of birth) and there must be no prohibition on the transfer of the data.
 Detailed information on the topic of "Taxation of associations and deductibility of donations" can also be found at oesterreich.gv.at.

 You can check via FinanzOnline that the organisation has reported the correct amounts to the tax office.
 They are also listed on the income tax assessment.